How Cash-Out Refinancing Works in Singapore (2026 Guide) | Nexus

 Brass calculator, gold coins, brass key and rolled blueprint on navy marble desk — Maximum Withdrawable Loan calculation for cash-out refinance Singapore

-Three deductions stand between your property's valuation and the cash you can extract: the LTV cap, your outstanding loan, and CPF used.
+Three deductions sit between your property's valuation and the cash you can extract: the LTV cap, your outstanding loan, and CPF used.

 The amount of cash you can extract is the Maximum Withdrawable Loan (MWL):